 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - This unit focuses on principles and concepts of pharmaceutical chemistry and the analysis of pure drugs, formulated products and drugs in biological specimen.
-After a brief review of the chemical characteristics of the most important functional groups in a pharmaceutical context, it introduces students to different techniques employed in the separation (e.g. liquid–liquid extraction, TLC / HPTLC, HPLC) as well as the qualitative and quantitative analysis of pure and formulated drugs (e.g. titrimetric assays, UV-Vis spectrophotometry, IR spectroscopy, mass spectrometry).
+After a brief review of the chemical characteristics of the most important functional groups in a pharmaceutical context, it introduces students to different techniques employed in the separation (e.g. liquid–liquid extraction, TLC / HPTLC, HPLC) as well as the qualitative and quantitative analysis of pure and formulated drugs (e.g. titrimetric assays, UV-Vis spectrophotometry, IR spectroscopy, NMR and mass spectrometry).
 It also introduces the concept of stereochemistry and illustrates in what ways it can influence drug activity and/or toxicity.
 Major chemical routes of drug degradation and strategies to curtail them are discussed.
 In this context students are also introduced to degradation kinetics and the concept of drug shelf life.
 The need for quality control for drugs and drug products including complementary medicines is highlighted and the associated pharmacopoeial requirements are discussed.